hm-lang/core/proposals/template_class.md

 ## Multiple template types

-For classes with multiple types that should be defined, you can use any number of `lowerCamelCase` identifiers before the class name to specify which template types are being used in the class (though the keyword `extends` is not allowed as a type!).
+For classes with multiple types that should be defined, you can use any number of `UpperCamelCase` identifiers before the class name to specify which template types are being used in the class (though the keyword `extends` is not allowed as a type!).
 In the class body, those identifiers can be used to declare variables of those types.